 Please do not reproduce this recipe without permission.

 - 1 teaspoon dried thyme

 - Salt and pepper to taste

-Place in a bowl with the oil, herbs and spices.
+- Place in a bowl with 2 tablespoons olive oil, 1 teaspoon dried sage, 1 teaspoon ground cumin and ½ teaspoon chilli powder (leave out for young children).
 Season with salt and pepper if required.
 Mix well.